Illustrating for Pinnacle

 We only use one space between sentences or after a quote or a colon or whatever.
 Using two spaces is a holdover from the typewriter.

 If you need more space between letters or words, always use tabs.
 This is especially true for tables.
 For tables, set your tabs so that things look good.
-This is entirely objective, so just do your best.
+This is entirely subjective, so just do your best.
 We’ll be reformatting this kind of thing in layout anyway.

 Although most style/grammar questions are answered in Strunk & White, here are a few we want to highlight.
 Also, scan this section even if you’re an English teacher: we have a couple of idiosyncrasies we practice with punctuation marks.